-This document provides background and contextual information relating to the Forests NSW Seeing Report 2007-08.
-This document was updated on the 16th of December, 2008.
+This document provides background and contextual information relating to Social, Environmental, Economic and Sustainability indicators contained within the Forests NSW Annual Report 2008-09.

-Forests NSW Reporting Context
+1. Forests NSW Reporting Context

 Forests NSW has a range of voluntary and statutory reporting commitments at the state, national and international levels.